engineyard/ey-docs/pages/instance-sizes.md

   * **High Memory Extra Large** is 64-bit with 17.1 GB RAM, 3.25 ECU

-    These instances are great for just starting out with decently large datasets.
-It's also a good choice for Redis utility instances if you foresee a good amount of data.
+    These instances are great for starting out with decently large datasets.
+They are also a good choice for Redis utility instances if you foresee a good amount of data.

   * **High Memory Double Extra Large** is 64-bit with 34.2 GB RAM, 14 ECU